caggtaagtat/Endothelial-mtRNA/README.md

-# Endothelial-mtRNA
-Workflow for analysis of RNA sequencing data from cardiovascular endothelial cells.
+# Workflow for analysis of RNA sequencing data from cardiovascular endothelial cells

 ### Library preparation